 Have you heard of GFCI outlets?
-Whether you have or haven’t, Art Plumbing, AC & Electric wants you to keep reading!
+Whether you have or haven’t, Art Plumbing, Air Conditioning & Electric wants you to keep reading!

 Working from home has become the new normal for a lot of us.
 This means that the amount of thought given to the state of our electrical system needs to increase.
 Not only for the safety of our family but also for our electronics (and livelihood).